apurbzz-1994/apurbzz-1994/README.md

-### Apurba (:neckbeard:/👨🏽‍💻 /🎓)
+## Apurba (:alien:/👨🏽‍💻 /🎓)
----

-Apurba is a developer and academic based in `Melbourne, Australia`.
+Apurba is a `developer` and `academic` based in `Melbourne, Australia`.
 He currently devotes his time towards `teaching` and building `pixel-perfect` contraptions for the web.
 While Apurba thrives on employing `JavaScript` to create miscellaneous applications, be It a web app, computational art or anything in between, he understands the role of `psychology-driven human centred design` in manifesting UI/UX that `empathises` with the user.

 Apurba is passionate about all things `multidisciplinary` and firmly believes in drawing wisdom from different avenues to solve problems.